MohammedAmine/hr-management/README.md

  ```

 This will deploy target/hr-management.war to the running instance of the JBoss server.
-Now you can see the application running at http://localhost:8080/hr-management.
+Now you can see the application running @ http://localhost:8080/hr-management.

 ##Help##

-If you need the full installation instructions for Java Runtime Environment, Red Had JBoss Server and Maven, please visit this repository : https://github.com/MohammedAmine/helloworld-rs
+If you need the full installation instructions for Java Runtime Environment, Red Had JBoss Server and Maven, please visit this repository @ https://github.com/MohammedAmine/helloworld-rs